 I have Adobe Photoshop Creative Cloud, but I did this effect in an older version of Adobe Photoshop CS5.
 I believe you can do all these effects in even older versions of Photoshop as well.

 The background color needs to be darker, (Black or Grey is best) than the text, which should be white or a light color.
-Choose a color from the pallet; click the Paint bucket from the left hand panel and click onto artboard.
+Choose a color from the pallet; click the Paint bucket from the left-hand panel and click onto the artboard.
 I like blue for a frozen effect but any color will do.

 Have you played with the different effects available in Photoshop?

-Choose a light color like white or baby blue, then click on text button from left menu.
-Click on art board and begin to type the text desired, i.e. “Frozen” or “Winter.”
+Choose a light color like white or baby blue, then click on the text button from the left menu.
+Click on the artboard and begin to type the text desired, i.e. “Frozen” or “Winter.”